Platelet Rich Plasma (PRP) Therapy

 - Accelerate the growth of hair follicles which are already present in the scalp,

-- Causes reversal of miniaturisation of hair leading to increase the volume of hair in the scalp,
+- Causes reversal of miniaturization of hair leading to increasing the volume of hair in the scalp,

 - Stimulate the mesenchymal stem cells and cause their differentiation into hair follicle cells and ultimately their conversion to hair follicles leading to new hair growth.

-It is recommended to combine PRP therapy with the Stem cell therapy to get the best results.
+It is recommended to combine PRP therapy with Stem cell therapy to get the best results.

 Advantages of PRP

 - No side effects.